Notification of Privacy

 Other Permitted or Required Disclosures of Your PHI:

-Appointment Reminders/Treatment Alternatives - We may use and disclose your PHI to remind you of an appointment for treatment and medical care with us or to provide you with information regarding treatment alternatives or other health-related benefits and services, such as information on how to stop smoking or lose.
+- Appointment Reminders/Treatment Alternatives - We may use and disclose your PHI to remind you of an appointment for treatment and medical care with us or to provide you information about treatment alternatives or other health-related benefits and services, such as information on how to stop smoking or lose weight.

-As Required by Law - If federal, state, and/or local law requires a use or disclosure of your PHI, we may use or disclose your PHI information to the extent that the use or disclosure complies with such law and is limited to the requirements of such law.
+- As Required by Law - If federal, state, and/or local law requires a use or disclosure of your PHI, we may use or disclose your PHI information to the extent that the use or disclosure complies with the law and is limited to the requirements of the law.
 If two or more laws or regulations governing the same use or disclosure conflict, we will comply with the more restrictive laws or regulations.

-Public Health Activities - We may disclose your PHI to a public health authority for the purpose of preventing or controlling disease, injury, or disability.
-We may disclosure your PHI to the Food and Drug Administration (FDA) to ensure the quality, safety or effectiveness products or services under the jurisdiction of the FDA.
+- Public Health Activities - We may disclose your PHI to a public health authority to prevent or control disease, injury, or disability.
+We may disclose your PHI to the Food and Drug Administration (FDA) to ensure the quality, safety or effectiveness of products or services under the jurisdiction of the FDA.

-Victims of Abuse and Neglect - We may disclose your PHI to a local, state, or federal government authority, including social services or a protective services agency authorized by law authorized by law to receive such reports if we have a reasonable belief of abuse, neglect or domestic violence.
+- Victims of Abuse and Neglect - We may disclose your PHI to a local, state, or federal government authority, including social services or a protective services agency authorized by law to receive such reports if we have a reasonable belief of abuse, neglect or domestic violence.

-Judicial and Administrative Proceedings - We may disclose your PHI in judicial and administrative proceedings.
-We may also disclose it in response to the following:
+- Judicial and Administrative Proceedings - We may disclose your PHI in judicial and administrative proceedings, as well as in response to:

 - administrative tribunal

-Law Enforcement - We may disclose your relevant PHI to law enforcement when required to do so.
-For example, in response to a:
+- Law Enforcement - We may disclose your relevant PHI to law enforcement when required to do so, such as in response to:

-Coroners, Medical Examiners and Funeral Directors - We may disclose your PHI to a coroner or medical examiner.
-This may be necessary, for example, to determine a cause of death.
-We may also disclose your PHI to funeral directors, as necessary, to carry out their duties.
+- Coroners, Medical Examiners and Funeral Directors - We may disclose your PHI to a coroner or medical examiner.
+This may be needed, for example, to determine a cause of death.
+We may also disclose your PHI to funeral directors, as needed, to carry out their duties.

-Organ, Eye and Tissue Donation - may disclose your PHI to organ procurement organizations.
-We may also disclose your PHI to those who work in procurement, banking or transplantation of:
+- Organ, Eye and Tissue Donation - We may disclose your PHI to organ procurement organizations or entities engaging in the procurement, banking or transplantation of cadaveric organs, eyes or tissues.

-Threats to Health and Safety - We may use or disclose your PHI if we believe, in good faith, that the use or disclosure is necessary to prevent or lessen a serious or imminent threat to the health or safety of a person or the public.
+- Threats to Health and Safety - We may use or disclose your PHI if we believe, in good faith, that it is needed to prevent or lessen a serious or imminent threat.
+This includes threats to the health or safety of a person or the public.

 - to authorized federal officials for national security